LukasWoodtli/WebPage/pelican/content/understanding_computation.md

 *"This works by taking a proc that represents a Boolean and calling it with `true` as its first argument and `false` as its second. `TRUE` just returns its first argument, so `to_boolean(TRUE)` will return `true`, and likewise for `FALSE` [...]"* - 193

+*"In languages like Ruby, the `if`-`else` statement is nonstrict (or **lazy**): we give it a condition and two blocks, and it evaluates the condition to decide which of the two blocks to evaluate and return — it never evaluates both."* - page 200

+*"Ruby [...] evaluates both arguments before IF gets a chance to decide which one to return."* - page 200

+*"we can easily implement lists that calculate their contents on the fly, also known as **streams**.
+In fact, there’s no reason why streams even need to be finite, because the calculation only has to generate the list contents as they’re consumed"* - page 215

 <!-- TODO continue here

-In languages like Ruby, the if - else statement is nonstrict (or lazy ): we give it a condition and two blocks, and it evaluates the condition to decide which of the two blocks to evaluate and return—it never evaluates both.

-August 25, 2016
-200

-evaluates both arguments before IF gets a chance to decide which one to return.

-August 25, 2016
-200

-we can easily implement lists that calculate their contents on the fly, also known as streams .
-In fact, there’s no reason why streams even need to be finite, because the calculation only has to generate the list contents as they’re consumed

-August 25, 2016
-215

 defining a data structure in terms of itself might seem weird and unusual; in this setting, they’re exactly the same thing, and the Z combinator makes both completely legitimate.

 August 25, 2016
 216

 defining a data structure in terms of itself might seem weird and unusual; in this setting, they’re exactly the same thing, and the Z combinator makes both completely legitimate.

 August 25, 2016
 216

 Function calls are the only thing that actually happens when a lambda calculus program is evaluated,